 Property Rights and Artisanal Diamond Development (PRADD) contributed to the improvement of artisanal diamond miner and community livelihoods by piloting methods to achieve secure rights to land and resources.
-The project works closely with the Governments of Liberia to strengthen compliance with the Kimberley Process Certification Scheme, a mechanism to trace conflict diamonds from the point of origin to processing.
+The project worked closely with the Governments of Liberia and strengthened compliance with the Kimberley Process Certification Scheme, a mechanism to trace conflict diamonds from the point of origin to processing.

 - Clarify and formalize rights to land and natural resources;

 - Improve monitoring the production and sale of diamonds;

 - Increase the benefits accruing to mining communities;